Shah Rukh Khan

 Shah Rukh Khan (Note: Khan's official name is Shahrukh as per his business filings.
 Shah Rukh is his preferred stylisation.) (/hns/; born as Shahrukh Khan on 2 November 1965), popularly known by the initials SRK, is an Indian actor and film producer renowned for his work in Hindi cinema.
-Referred to in the media as the "Baadshah of Bollywood" and "King Khan", he has appeared in more than 100 films and earned numerous accolades, including a National Film Award and 15 Filmfare Awards.
+Referred to in the media as the "Baadshah of Bollywood" and "King Khan", he has appeared in more than 90 films and earned numerous accolades, including a National Film Award and 15 Filmfare Awards.
 He has been awarded the Padma Shri by the Government of India, as well as the Order of Arts and Letters and Legion of Honour by the Government of France.
 Khan has a significant following in Asia and among the Indian diaspora worldwide.
-In terms of income, several media outlets have described him as one of the most successful film stars in the world.
+In terms of audience size and income, several media outlets have described him as one of the most successful film stars in the world.
+Many of his films thematise Indian national identity and connections with diaspora communities, or gender, racial, social and religious differences and grievances.

 Khan began his career with appearances in several television series in the late 1980s and made his Hindi film debut in 1992 with the musical romance Deewana.
-He was initially recognised for playing villainous roles in the films Baazigar (1993) and Darr (1993).
-Khan established himself by starring in a series of top-grossing romantic films, including Dilwale Dulhania Le Jayenge (1995), Dil To Pagal Hai (1997), Kuch Kuch Hota Hai (1998), Mohabbatein (2000), Kabhi Khushi Kabhie Gham (2001), Kal Ho Naa Ho (2003), Veer-Zaara (2004), and Kabhi Alvida Naa Kehna (2006).
+He was initially recognised for playing villainous roles in the films Baazigar (1993), Darr (1993), and Anjaam (1994).
+Khan established himself as a leading actor by starring in a series of top-grossing romantic films, reaching international audiences with hits such as Dilwale Dulhania Le Jayenge (1995), Yes Boss, Pardes, Dil To Pagal Hai (all 1997), Kuch Kuch Hota Hai (1998), Mohabbatein (2000), Kabhi Khushi Kabhie Gham (2001), Kal Ho Naa Ho (2003), Veer-Zaara (2004), and Kabhi Alvida Naa Kehna (2006).
 He earned critical acclaim for his portrayal of an alcoholic in the period romantic drama Devdas (2002), a NASA scientist in the social drama Swades (2004), a hockey coach in the sports drama Chak De!
 India (2007), and a man with Asperger syndrome in the drama My Name Is Khan (2010).
 Further commercial successes came with the romances Om Shanti Om (2007) and Rab Ne Bana Di Jodi (2008), and with his expansion to comedies in Chennai Express (2013) and Happy New Year (2014).
 Following a brief setback and hiatus, Khan made a career comeback with the 2023 action thrillers Pathaan and Jawan, both of which rank among the highest-grossing Indian films.
 For Jawan, he received the National Film Award for Best Actor in a Leading Role.